The Unsung Hero of a Dry Home: A Niagara Homeowner’s Guide to Drainage Systems

 4. Are all drainage pipes the same?

 At McDowell Drain & Waterproofing, we understand that a drainage system is more than just a pipe in the ground—it’s an engineered solution.
-We don’t believe in one-size-fits-all approaches.
-Our process begins with a comprehensive assessment of your property to understand its unique challenges, from soil composition to grading and water table levels.
-We use only high-quality, code-compliant materials to build systems that last.
+Our process begins with a full assessment of soil, grading, and water-table behavior.
+We use only high-quality, code-compliant materials installed with proper slope, stone depth, and sealed connections.
+Explore our recent work: Work samples.

-Your home’s drainage system works silently, day and night, to protect your biggest investment.
-When it fails, the consequences can be devastating.
-Don’t wait for a wet basement to tell you there’s a problem.
+Your home’s drainage system works silently day and night to protect your biggest investment.
+When it fails, the damage can be significant.

 About the Author